openintegrationhub/Data-and-Domain-Models/README.md

 An existing model can be change in different ways.
 The possibility exists to add or remove something from the model or to change an existing part, such as an attribute.

-If you want to propose a model change please use the [request for model change survey](https://docs.google.com/forms/d/e/1FAIpQLScTkJNCEPTIBlc7Cumn7Y-6pfIPV90E5tVox2djnJbLUSyi4g/viewform) (Currently only available for the domain _addresses_).
+If you want to propose a model change please open an issue here or against the [monopreo](https://github.com/openintegrationhub/openintegrationhub/issues).

 The unified process for changing a model is explained in the following:

-1. Fill out the request for model change survey
+1. Fill out the request for model change
 2. Submit the proposal
 3. The relating workgroup will check the proposal according to fix rules
 4. If the proposal is approved the change will be incorporated into the model